Grand Indonesia Shopping Town

 Grand Indonesia (previously called Grand Indonesia Shopping Town until 2013) is an integrated multipurpose complex at Thamrin Road in Central Jakarta, Indonesia, with 140,000 m² and 630,000 m².
 It is located near the Selamat Datang Monument.
 It became the 4th largest mall in Indonesia.

 Facilities

 Grand Indonesia is spread over two main buildings, the West and East Mall, and is linked by a multi-level bridge.
 The shopping center is spread over eight levels and is divided into three main districts, Specialty Zone, Main Zone and Crossroads of the World.

-After an aggressive renovation the cinema complex of the mall, which sprawls over the eighth floor, CGV introduced the new Sphere X studio at the cinema complex.
-Arguably, it is the largest Sphere X theater in the whole world, which has a huge curved screen as large as a basketball court at 26 x 14 meters and is compatible with 2D and 3D movies.
+After an aggressive renovation the cinema complex of the mall, which sprawls over the eighth floor, CGV introduced the new ScreenX studio at the cinema complex.
+It is the second largest ScreenX theater in the world, which has a huge curved screen as large as a basketball court at 26 x 14 meters and is compatible with 2D and 3D movies.